Kärcher UNIVERSAL ROTATION WASH BRUSH

 Reduce the time and effort required to clean cars, trucks, SUV's, RV's, boats, patio furniture and more.

-Use the water flow from your pressure washer to drive the bristles on this handy rotating wash brush.
+Use the water flow from your water blaster to drive the bristles on this handy rotating wash brush.
 Reduce the time and effort required to loosen bugs, mud and other debris from vehicles, patio furniture and more.
-The brush automatically dispenses soap from the pressure washer, making it even more convenient to clean with detergents.
-Includes adapters to work with Karcher electric pressure washers and gas pressure washers, as well as other major brands of pressure washers with Quick Connect fittings.WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
+The brush automatically dispenses soap from the water blaster, making it even more convenient to clean with detergents.
+Includes adapters to work with Kärcher electric water blasters and gas water blasters, as well as other major brands of water blasters with Quick Connect fittings.WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
 For more information go to www.P65Warnings.ca.gov.

 Specifications